 Gwen excels at many things, but possibly her greatest talent is her ability to lounge.
 Just look at that form…the graceful stretch of the foreleg, the zen-like tilt of her head, and ears floating in the air like cumulus clouds transporting her into a state of tranquility.
 Don’t strain yourself, Miss Gwen.

 Twin brother to Gwen, Greg is one of our precious wethers (castrated males) and plays the part of the very patient and nurturing uncle to every group of kids that comes through our barnyard.
 Babies climb and frolic on Greg’s back and he doesn’t bat an eye.
-In fact, were certain he enjoys it.
+In fact, we’re certain he enjoys it.
 We adore you, Uncle Greg!

 Hermie’s first babies were this beautiful pair.
 Twin sisters Buttercup and Penelope are nearly inseparable and always up to something.
 Their favorite prank is to swap collars so we get them mixed up.
 They fool us every time!